git-leaf/passphrase-ua/SECURITY.md

 ## Reporting Security Vulnerabilities

-We take the security of Passphrase UA seriously.
+We take the security of Mova Pass (formerly Passphrase UA) seriously.
 If you discover a security vulnerability, please report it responsibly.

 ### How to Report